 Research shows that, despite the condition’s prevalence, ninety percent of Australians don’t have access to the epilepsy support they need.

-In response, the Australian Government has funded the Epilepsy Foundation to take our work to a national scale through a new program titled Epilepsy Smart Australia.
+With support from the Australian Government, the Epilepsy Foundation will take our work to a national scale through a new program titled Epilepsy Smart Australia.
 We are expanding our delivery of services that will reduce the chronic health impacts experienced by Australians of all ages living with epilepsy.

 We Support People Living with Epilepsy

 No one with epilepsy should go it alone.
 Every case of epilepsy is unique and everyone with epilepsy will need some form of support in their life.

 - all people with epilepsy have access to information relevant to their age and condition